jonborg/ThumbnailGenerator/README.md

 ### Release Notes
+#### v4.1.0
+- Added Fatal Fury: City of the Wolves as a selectable game;
+- Latest Start GG API auth-token provided by user is now automatically loaded when requesting Start GG thumbnail generation;
+- Image fetchers now check 2 branch versions of ThumbnailGeneratorCharacterImageRepository before throwing an error;
+- Set a custom JRE to allow generator to run in any PC with no Java installed.

 #### v4.0.0
 - Thumbnails and Top8 graphs can be generated for other games (Rivals of Aether 2, Street Fighter 6 and Tekken 8);
 - Character images are now downloaded from ThumbnailGeneratorCharacterImageRepository repository, instead of depending on other websites;